-Re-read your messages in the texting portal to take note of your personal growth.
+Re-read your messages in the texting portal.
+It’ll help you take note of your personal growth.

-Being able to read your words and your therapist’s words outside of your sessions will help you learn more about yourself and keep the lessons you’re learning clear in your mind.
+Being able to read your words and your therapist’s words outside of your sessions will help you learn more about yourself.
+It also keeps the lessons you’re learning clear in your mind.

 Ready to give it a try?